crimsoncore/thev/src/amsi.md

 ![image](./images/ps_devprompt.jpg)

-If we have a look at the amsi.dll's exported functions using dumpbin we see the forllowing functions are avaiable:
+If we have a look at the amsi.dll's exported functions using dumpbin (use the Visual Studio 2019 Developer Command Prompt for ths!) we see the forllowing functions are avaiable:

 ```bash
 dumpbin c:\windows\system32\amsi.dll /exports